glrm079/glrm079/README.md

 ###

-<p align="left">My name is Guilherme oliveira and I'm a Programming student, from Mogi das cruzes-sp/brazil</p>
+<p align="left">My name is Guilherme Oliveira and I'm a Systems Analysis and Development student from Mogi das Cruzes-SP, Brazil</p>

 ###

-<h2 align="left">About me</h2>
+<h2 align="left">About me | Sobre mim</h2>

 ###

 <p align="left">
-Recently starting college in Systems Analysis and Development, acquiring knowledge day by day.
+Graduated in Systems Analysis and Development, I have gained knowledge and experience throughout my academic and practical journey.
-I am focused on development with JavaScript among other technologies.
+I am focused on **Full Stack development**, using **Next.js, React, and Node.js**, among other technologies.
-I consider myself quick and consistent in learning a new language and adapting to any change, ready to overcome any challenge!</p>
+I consider myself quick and consistent in learning new languages and adapting to changes, ready to overcome any challenge!</p>

 ###